sikaeducation/curriculum/101/standards/build-simple-web-apps/topics/basic-html/README.md

 ![Single HTML tag](assets/anatomy-of-a-tag-single.png)

-* Tag name - These indicate what a tag means
+* **Tag name**: These indicate what a tag means
-* Attributes - These are properties of a tag that either configure it or further describe it
+* **Attributes**: These are properties of a tag that either configure it or further describe it
-* Opening and closing tag - Most tags have an opening and closing pair that wrap the content they describe.
+* **Opening and closing tag**: Most tags have an opening and closing pair that wrap the content they describe.
 Any attributes go inside the opening tag.
-* Self-Closing tag - Some tags don't have closing tags and close themselves
+* **Self-Closing tag**: Some tags don't have closing tags and close themselves

 All HTML is written inside one of these tags.